MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

 >[!NOTE]
 >
 > - For a list of apps that support admin quarantine, see the list of [governance actions](governance-actions.md).
-> - If a file in SharePoint or OneDrive is detected to be malware, it is not quarantined in the Cloud App Security portal.
+> - If a file in SharePoint or OneDrive is detected to be malware, it is not quarantined in the Defender for Cloud Apps portal.
-> - Files labeled by Cloud App Security can't be quarantined.
+> - Files labeled by Defender for Cloud Apps can't be quarantined.

 1. When a file matches a policy, the **Admin quarantine** option will be available for the file.